 A key component of small business needs, is a basic marketing or e-commerce website.
 Thankfully, Yunohost provides WordPress, which, like Yunohost and Nextcloud, has its own marketplace of open source (as well as proprietary) software to help you build your site.
 To get started, simply navigate to your Yunohost software catalog and install WordPress.
 In addition to following the steps described in this article, there are many great resources provided by WordPress.org which will help you understand how to use and enjoy WordPress.

 Making your Website the Default for your Domain

-In any event, if you choose to use Yunohost WordPress for your company’s web presence, you will probably want to make WordPress the default application for your domain.
+If you choose to use Yunohost WordPress for your company’s web presence, you will probably want to make WordPress the default application for your domain.
 To do that, simply go to “Applications > WordPress” within the Yunohost administration interface and click “Make default”.
 This way, when your customers navigate to your domain on the web, they will go directly to your WordPress marketing or e-commerce site.